rachellindsay/joke_server/readme.md

 ssh -i "~/.ssh/JokeServer.pem" ubuntu@ec2-34-212-28-186.us-west-2.compute.amazonaws.com
 (you can find this by connecting to instance in EC2 dashboard on AWS, then selecting SSH client)

+things that could go wrong:

+- check if the ip address has changed.
+If it has, go to hover and update.
+- if you can't ssh in check if the ip address has changed.

 to install
 npm install in both frontend and backend npm run build in frontend to get the dist directory